I-am-PUID-0/DUMB_docs/docs/faq/general.md

 # General FAQ

-Below are some common questions and solutions related to **DMB** that apply across multiple services or the platform as a whole.
+Below are some common questions and solutions related to **DUMB** that apply across multiple services or the platform as a whole.

 ---

 ## ❓ Frequently Asked Questions (FAQ)

-### 💾 Will DMB use a lot of storage space?
+### 💾 Will DUMB use a lot of storage space?

 That depends on how you configure it.
 Most services (like Zurg and Rclone) operate by streaming content from the debrid service, so **very little is permanently stored** on your local system — unless you're using `rclone` with VFS caching enabled.